Arjunreddypulugu/Production-Grade-Airflow-on-Kubernetes/README.md

 if you need to tune [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) you can add the corresponding environment variables in the `env` section of `values.yaml`.

-The default `values.yaml` of the source Helm chart can be seen [here](https://github.com/apache/airflow/blob/main/chart/values.yaml).

 ## DAG deployment
 DAGs are deployed via GitSync.

-GitSync acts as a side car container alongside the other Airflow pods, synchronising the `dags/` folder in the pods with the DAGs located in a Git repo of your choice (in this case https://github.com/guidok91/airflow/tree/master/dags).
+GitSync acts as a side car container alongside the other Airflow pods, synchronising the `dags/` folder in the pods with the DAGs located in a Git repo of your choice (in this case https://github.com/Arjunreddypulugu/Production-Grade-Airflow-on-Kubernetes/tree/master/dags).

 ## Custom Docker image for pods
 A custom [Docker image](Dockerfile) is provided for the pods.
 Here we can install the Airflow dependencies we need.